hackatbrown/workshops/workshop1-html-css/README.md

 Now for the HTML

 Think of HTML as a way of labeling things.
-It's like if I drew a picture with no colors, but labeled all the parts with (Green) or (Red) so that you could color it in correctly for me.
+It's like if I drew a picture with no colors or text, but labeled all the parts with (Green) or (Red) so that you could color it in correctly for me.
 In HTML we calls these labels tags and HTML works from most general down to more specific tags, nesting them inside eachother.

-On line 2 write `<html>`.
+The outtermost tags we want are the html tags, so on line 2 write `<html>`.
 Each tag needs a closing tag, so online 3 write `</html>`.
 This general format of opening tags starting with `<` and closing tags starting with `<\` will hold for pretty much all of HTML.

 ![Image of html tags](https://raw.githubusercontent.com/hackatbrown/workshops/master/workshop1-html-css/screenshots/Screen%20Shot%202014-09-23%20at%2011.48.54%20PM.png)